yokodev/chocolatin/README.md

 Nota :

-- Babel use stage-2 : you can use async/await, generator, ...
+- For Angular2, use TypeScriptNg2 loader.
-- Class decorator isn't available without TypeScript or polyfill.
+- Class decorator is available with TypeScript or Babel if you pickup a "Decorators" loader.
-- Css/Sass/Stylus loader have super-power : autoprefixer, group media-query and sort CSS properties.
+- Css/Sass/Stylus loader and they're brothers have super-power : autoprefixer, group media-query and sort CSS properties.
-- We use Xo linter for JavaScript (or Tslint with TypeScript).
+- We use Xo linter for JavaScript/Babel (or Tslint with TypeScript).
-- Unused code is removed with three-shaking.
+- Unused code is removed with three-shaking and module transformation.

 # Plugins